qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 # Ruby
 ```

+Each of these expressions evaluates to the larger of two parameters.

 In Scheme and OCaml, which are predominately functional languages, a lambda expression simply is a function, and can be called in the same way as any other function:

 ```